textnutwriter/textnutwriter.github.io/_posts/2015-10-25-textnut-tip-101-section-2.md

 Clicking **Tags** in library tree will list tags in all documents.
 It is easy way to sort out the documents. `Tag` is also used as WordPress tag when you publish blogs.

 ### Tip 14/101
 The library title in document list is clickable.
-There are switched 3 states: Title only, Title with shorthand parent folders, Title with full path parent folders.
+There are 3 states: Title only, Title with shorthand parent folders, Title with full path parent folders.

 ![](<{{site_url}}/img/tips/tip14.gif>)